ualib/agda-algebras/appendix_lean_basics.rst

 Lean has a noncumulative hierarchy of universes ``Prop``, ``Type``, ``Type 1``, ``Type 2``, ...

 The bottom universe ``Prop`` is special because, unlike the others, it is :term:`impredicative`.
-Roughly, and in general, this means "self-referencing".
-More precisely, and in this context, impredicative means that if we quantify a ``Prop`` over a larger type, the result is again a ``Prop``.
+In general, this means "self-referencing".
+In this context, more precisely it means that if we quantify a ``Prop`` over a larger type, the result is again a ``Prop``.

 The type ``Prop`` is also :term:`proof-irrelevant`.
 This means that for a fixed ``A: Prop``, all proofs of the proposition :math:`A` are :term:`definitionally equal`.